Find Cheap Medicare Plans in Your Area

 The cost of Medicare Part B is set by the government each year, and most people pay this fee as a deduction from Social Security benefits.
-In 2022, the base rate is $170.10 per month, which is about 25% of the actual cost of the plan.
-The monthly cost is higher for those with incomes more than $91,000, who could pay 35% to 85% of the plan cost.
+The rate that most people pay is about 25% of the actual cost of the plan.
+Those who have incomes higher than $97,000 pay between 35% and 85% of the plan cost.

 - Medicare Advantage (bundled coverage): $33 per month, on average